CarlosABrizuela/Scraper_Hlibertad_requests/README.md

 - [How search parameters work](https://developers.vtex.com/docs/guides/how-search-parameters-work)
 - [Search for Products with Filter, Order and Pagination](https://developers.vtex.com/docs/api-reference/search-api#get-/api/catalog_system/pub/products/search)

-### To achieve this, first we get the list of categories from the website, then format that as follows
+### To achieve this, we first get the list of categories from the website, then we give it the follow format
 ```json
 [
     {